OPQAM/LinuxCommons/LinuxNotes.md

 #### TAR (Grouping - 'use .tar')
 Tape archive, AKA ['tar'](https://www.geeksforgeeks.org/tar-command-linux-examples/) is an archiver and extractor.

+NOTE: be inside the folder where your 'to be' compressed liles and folders are located.

 > **. tar -cvf <file.tar\> <files.txt\> <folders\>** ... *(groups files or folder)*
 >
 > **. tar -xvf <file.tar\>** ... *(extracts archived tar file to our position)*